nopivnick/itp.nopivnick.com/_posts/2018-12-11-final-project-completed.md

 <br>

-Finally, poems are selected with a rotary encoder.
+The poems are selected with a rotary encoder and the piece is reset using the encoder's built-in switch.

 <iframe src="https://drive.google.com/file/d/1Wet64xqJNf1EWFaqYx6crCmQF0h-lhCt/preview" width="640" height="480"></iframe>

+Lastly, [a modified yarn swift](https://itp.nopivnick.com/fab/mounting-motors/) rigged to rotate using a DC motor driving a metal gearbox and two custom wooden pulleys connected by rubber band completes the installation.

 # Code